 - Tools to help with making buying decisions (Keepa, How Many, Scanalyze, etc)

 When I first got started with OA, I had some reservations about paying money to get daily deal lists or a Chrome extension:

 - Is it really worth the money?

 - Will I really find enough items to purchase from these subscriptions?

 - Will these lists be sent to so many Amazon sellers that anything I buy from them will increase in competition and decrease in selling price?

-As I’ve gained experience in using deal lists and extensions, I’ve developed a way for deciding whether or not a OA tool works for me as a reseller.
-I’ve tried out more lists and more paid Chrome extensions than the ones mentioned above, but these four products are the ones I’ve stuck with and received the most benefit from.
+As I gained experience in using deal lists and extensions, I developed a way to decide whether or not a OA tool works for me as a reseller.
+Stephen and I have tried out more lists and more paid Chrome extensions than the ones mentioned above, but the products mentioned in this post are the ones we have stuck with and received the most benefit from.